saadSlaoui/Escape/README.md

 Source code for the back-end of an app which aims to provided customized itinerary generation for travellers around the world.
 The projects included on this repository are:
 - Data collection generalized to any city through web scraping.
 Sample .csv files are available within the repository
-- Itinerary generation algorithm, which can accomodate for ti;e of day, subtype of activities and distance between events
+- Itinerary generation algorithm, which can accomodate for time of day, subtype of activities and distance between events
-- Clustering machine learning algorithm, trained on a sample database, which groups users into clusters in order to customize the event suggestions of the itinerary
+- Clustering machine learning algorithm, trained on a sample database (users.csv), which groups users into clusters in order to customize the event suggestions of the itinerary
 - Worldcloud generator combining web scraping and text mining techniques to summarize reviews about a given event.